-TLGs in-house DERs and engineering staff can take care of all of your loads need for you.
-Including loads early in the design cycle is key to reducing program risk and cost by avoiding potentially expensive re-work later in the program.
+Aircraft loads is an essential component of the design cycle.
+TLG’s in-house DERs and engineering staff can take care of all of your loads need for you.
+Including loads early is key to reducing program risk and cost by avoiding potentially expensive re-work later in the program.
 It allows you to have better information when making critical early design choices.
 TLG can be “The Loads Group” for any project.

 TLG Aircraft Loads Services: